This page gives key information for researchers physically coming for experiments in CLF.

 It is very important that you do not come to RAL without having arranged your visit through the User Office and completed the online training – you will not be allowed on site if you have not done this.

 Restaurants, and Ridgeway and Cosener's House

 You can see a short video showing what the R22 restaurant is like at the moment here.
-Since the video was produced, the seating area of the restaurant has been re-opened to allow a limited number of guests to eat meals with appropriate social distancing.

 If you become unwell whilst at an STFC site

 If you become unwell during your stay, and particularly if you show symptoms of Covid-19, you should follow the procedure below:

 - You should inform your home institution, your local STFC local contact (by phone) and your accommodation provider.

 - You should self-isolate in your accommodation straight away.
 You should inform the accommodation reception team by phone.
 If you have not checked in to your accommodation you should contact the User Office to arrange a room for you to self-isolate in.
 Talk with your local contact if you are not sure how to do this, or contact the CLF group leader for the facility

 - You should make arrangements via NHS 111 (you can find details of the NHS 111 service here ) to arrange a Covid-19 test through the UK NHS.
 Users can request an NHS home test kit to be delivered to the accommodation.